matyik/react-airbnb-embed/README.md

 The Airbnb component accepts the following props:

 - `id` (required): The ID of the Airbnb listing that you want to embed.
+- `name` (required): The name of the Airbnb listing that you want to embed.
 - `reviews` (optional, default true): Whether to show or hide the reviews section.
 - `nofollow` (optional, default false): Whether to add the nofollow attribute to the links.